Marie Dvorzak, Rm. 440, firstname.lastname@example.org

 Computer Self Help Site

-Please consult this site first for help with common computer related problems.
+Please consult this site first for help with common computer related problems before contacting us.

-There are several web sites maintained by the campus computing center (DolT) that you should also know about.
+There are several web sites maintained by the campus computing center (DoIT) that you should also know about.

 UW Madison Web Portal: my.wisc.edu